 If you have them, you’ll see that they have a "stuck-on" feel and appearance.
 They’re also typically darker in color than the rest of your skin.
 They can form on any part of your body, but the most common sites are along your hairline, neck (where they can look like small skin tags), under your breast folds, all over your back and on the outside of your forearm, the backs of your hands, tops of your feet, and behind your knees.

-Within days of using a Glycolic Acid Anti-Wrinkle Face Cream you can see brighter and smoother skin tone.
-Within weeks, you will notice a lightening of uneven skin hyperpigmentation from age spots, melasma or acne scars.
+AHA skin care works for face and body skin; within days of using a Glycolic Acid Anti-Wrinkle Face Cream you can see brighter and smoother skin tone.
+Apply it after cleansing your facial skin with the same Triple Action Cleanser that comes in my Ultra-Fast Body Smoothing Kit.
+Within weeks, you will notice a lightening of uneven skin hyperpigmentation from age spots, melasma or acne scars. - Dr. Bailey

 Like a wart, a barnacle happens because your living skin cells grow excessively and form a little mound that’s raised up higher than the rest of your skin.
 The little mound of living cells then makes excessive layers of dead skin cells (called the stratum corneum), and this is why they feel crusty and stuck on - like a barnacle.
 It’s the dead cells that we can buff and exfoliate away with powerful, regular, AHA-containing, exfoliating skin care.
 Occasionally, this exfoliating skin care treatment will also get rid of the little mound of living cells, too.